thorin29/timelimit-server/docs/api/auth.md

 If the request body is malformed or the mail address is invalid: HTTP status code 400 Bad Request

 If the rate limit was exceeded: HTTP status code 429 Too Many Requests

+If a deviceAuthToken was sent which is invalid: HTTP status code 401 Unauthorized

 If a whitelist was configured and the mail address is not within it: ``{"mailAddressNotWhitelisted": true}``